 What use is there in learning to read Thai addresses?
 In an age where we can access Google maps on our phones at will, remembering and writing out addresses has become much less common.
-Usually, you can just type the name of a building or shop you want to visit and it should be able to find it in an instant.
+Usually, you can just type the name of a building or shop you want to visit and you should be able to find it in an instant.

 However, there are still many situations when you will be needing the address of somewhere.
-Those living in Thailand long term will understand.
+Those living in Thailand long-term will understand.
 Therefore, being able to read and write out Thai addresses can be a very useful skill to learn.
 Here is an overview of Thai addresses and what makes them up.

 Addresses in Thailand look like addresses anywhere, really.
 They are a line of words and numbers that generally start with the house number, going up to road name, city, country, etc. However, there are some unique concepts that are important when giving out an address.